Table of Contents

 - Apply these settings to the existing Active Directory-Integrated zones – Enable

-- To verify that Aging/Scavenging has been enabled at the DNS Server Level, you can use the command line with the
+- To verify if Aging/Scavenging has been enabled at the DNS server level, you can use

 dnscmd /info